rjzak/gogrammer/README.md

 This is very much a work-in-progress, don't use it as-is for anything important.

-The hash method seems to have about 60% of the resulting n-grams in comming with normal ngramming, which could be attributed to hash collisions.
+The hash method seems to have about 60% of the resulting n-grams in common with normal ngramming, which could be attributed to hash collisions.
 However, the hash method seems to run in about a quarter of the time.